spacetracker-collab/Educational_Coaching_Notification_Engine/README.md

 **Was the App Built**

 The EdTech organization ditched the platform strategy to go after individualized Education Opportunities like English Coaching or Civil Services.
 This app was supposed to be built on Ionic.
 I did not charge anything for this application strategy and plan.

+**Name of the App**

+The application is named after Francis Arogiaraj from the movie Master.
+He is an ex alcoholic who gets in the path of a revenge and power hungry Bhavani because two boys at a juvenile detention center were murdered when he was drunk (he was Deputed there) and thus could not pick up the phone.
+He kills Bhavani and surrenders to the cops.
+He does not remember his past, except the fact that he has to save the children in juvenile detention.